Does a DUI raise car insurance rates in Alaska?

 How long after a DUI does your insurance go down?

-A DUI affects car insurance rates for at least three years, but the actual time varies.
-In some states like California, a DUI can affect rates for 10 years.
+A DUI impacts car insurance rates for at least three years, although the exact duration depends on the state.
+In some places, such as California, a DUI can influence your rates for up to 10 years.

-Alaska drivers can expect to pay higher car insurance rates after a DUI for 10 years.
+Drivers in Alaska can expect elevated car insurance rates after a DUI and expect it to stay on their record for 10 years.

 Tips to save money after a DUI